Board of Directors

 William R. Ringo

 Mr. Ringo has served as a member of our Board since October 2014.
 Since June 2010 until December 2016, Mr. Ringo served as a senior advisor to Barclays Healthcare Group.
 From April 2008 until his retirement in April 2010, Mr. Ringo was Senior Vice President of Business Development, Strategy and Innovation at Pfizer Inc., a public pharmaceutical company, and was responsible for guiding Pfizer’s overall strategic planning and business development activities.
 Prior to joining Pfizer, Mr. Ringo served as an executive in residence at Warburg Pincus and Sofinnova Ventures.
 From August 2004 to April 2006, Mr. Ringo served as President and Chief Executive Officer of Abgenix, Inc., a biotechnology company acquired by Amgen, Inc. Prior to Abgenix, Mr. Ringo served for 28 years at Eli Lilly and Company in numerous executive roles, including Product Group President for Oncology and Critical Care, President of Internal Medicine Products, President of the Infectious Diseases Business Unit and Vice President of Sales and Marketing for U.S. Pharmaceuticals.
 Following Mr. Ringo’s retirement from Eli Lilly in 2001, from March 2001 to December 2007, Mr. Ringo served on various boards of directors, including InterMune, Inc. where he served as the non-executive chairman of the board of directors after serving as interim Chief Executive Officer from June 2003 to September 2003.
-Mr. Ringo currently serves on the boards of directors of Assembly Biosciences, Inc., Dermira, Inc., Immune Design Corp., and Sangamo BioSciences, Inc., each of which is a public biotechnology company.
+Mr. Ringo currently serves on the boards of directors of Assembly Biosciences, Inc., Dermira, Inc., and Immune Design Corp., each of which is a public biotechnology company.
 Mr. Ringo was previously a member of the board of directors of Onyx Pharmaceuticals, Inc., which was a public company during Mr. Ringo’s service as a director.
 Mr. Ringo received a B.S. in business administration and an M.B.A. from the University of Dayton.